Masters and mentors

 A quick recolletion of hitorical facts on the Roman Empire with photos of Roman ruins still preserved in Rome.

 A short note on slavery in Middle Age Europe

 One day, while driving home late in the evening and listening to the beautiful Gladiator theme by Hans Zimmer on the radio, I thought of the Don Quixote and Sancho Panza monuments.
 I had taken photos of two twin monuments in Spain, one in Madrid and the other in Brussels.
 Although it may seem unrelated at first, there is a connection between these pictures and the Gladiator theme.

 “Ich bin ein Berliner” (I am a Berlin citizen) were the famous words spoken 1963 by the American president John F Kennedy in West Berlin.
 The gesture and the whole speech were considered a response to the erection of the Berlin Wall.

 Vikings did not bother to settle there

 The Vikings homeland was lower Scandinavia, the coastal Northern Norway on Lofoten and a small continental region under the Gulf Stream impact.
 Although much land was available in Scandinavia, the Vikings did not settle there.
 Their interest was in the South.

 Charlemagne, the King of Franks

-Charlemagne (Charles the Great) is one of the most influential figures in French and European history of the early medieval time.
-He was a skilled military commander and a shrewd politician.
-His reign from 768 to 814 AD marked the set up of the Carolingian Empire that replaced the Roman Empire in the Western parts of Europe.
-Its successor (although with a smaller territory limited to so-called West Francia) was the Kingdom of France and consequently after the French Revolution the present French Republic.
+Charlemagne, also known as Charles the Great, is a highly important figure in French and European history during the early medieval era.
+He was both a skilled military leader and a clever politician.
+He established the Carolingian Empire, which replaced the Roman Empire in the Western regions of Europe.
+This empire eventually evolved into the Kingdom of France and, after the French Revolution, the present-day French Republic.